LostAndDead/LostAndDead/README.md

 ## I'm a Student and Junior Software Developer

-- I am a student currently in college taking an IT course in cyber security
+- I am a student currently at university studying Applied Cyber Security
-- I work as a Software Developer
+- I am also a freelance developer for whatever projects people have to offer (currently working for Hideaway Games)
-- I have written COM port protocols, MQTT clients, lots of Java and JS stuff
+- I have written COM port protocols, MQTT clients, API wrappers, ,any Discord bots
 - My Github is mostly my personal projects, so most of this is lower effort hobyist code.
-I can write neat code I swear
+I can write neat code I swear!
 - Also really like using the Discord API for anything can use it for.
 - Im also very good with Java and Minecraft Plugins.

-If you want me to code something for you then ask, cant promise anything but i'm sure I can figure somehting out.

 <br />